Practical OpenTelemetry on Azure

 Fernando

-· 17 min read
+· 13 min read

 What is OpenTelemetry? #

-The core problem OpenTelemetry solves: Traditional observability tooling requires vendor-specific instrumentation.
-Switching from one observability platform to another requires rewriting all instrumentation code.
-OpenTelemetry provides a single implementation that exports to any backend—Azure Monitor, Datadog, Grafana, Jaeger, Prometheus, or multiple platforms simultaneously.
+OpenTelemetry is a vendor-neutral, open-source standard for collecting traces, metrics, and logs from cloud-native applications through a single SDK.
+Traditional observability tooling requires vendor-specific instrumentation — switching platforms means rewriting all instrumentation code.
+OpenTelemetry solves this with one implementation that exports to any backend: Azure Monitor, Datadog, Grafana, Jaeger, Prometheus, or multiple simultaneously.

 Understanding Observability vs Monitoring #